frablem/frans-free-image-optimizer/README.md

 # Freemaged

-Freemaged is a lightweight browser based image editor.
+Freemaged is a lightweight browser-based image editor.
 All processing happens in your browser so no images are uploaded to a server.
 Simply open `index.html` in any modern browser to start editing.

 ## Development